Workers’ Compensation Law in Greensboro, North Carolina

 When you hire a workers’ compensation lawyer, they will typically review your case for free and then give you an honest assessment of your chances of success.

-They will generally offer to represent you on a contingency basis, which means they will only get paid if you win your case.
+They will generally offer to represent you on a contingency basis, which means they will only get paid if you receive monetary compensation for your injury.

 Workers’ Compensation Benefits

-If you are eligible for workers’ compensation benefits, you may be entitled to receive payments for your medical expenses, lost wages, and permanent disability.
+If you are eligible for workers’ compensation benefits, you may be entitled to medical benefits, lost wages, and permanent disability.
 In North Carolina, workers’ compensation benefits are typically paid by the employer’s insurance company.

 Medical benefits under workers’ compensation will typically cover all reasonable and necessary expenses related to any medical treatment you receive due to your work-related injury or illness.
 This can include hospitalization, surgery, medication, physical therapy, and other treatments.